-We manually curated 10.524 pseudogenes in the mouse reference genome (GENCODE M12) and 14,650 pseudogenes in the human reference genome (GENCODE v25), using a workflow previously described in \cite{22951037,25157146}.
-The manual annotation is based on the on sequence homology to protein data from UniProt database \cite{25157146} and the protocol is summarised in Figure S1.
+We manually curated 10,524 pseudogenes in the mouse reference genome (GENCODE M12) and 14,650 pseudogenes in the human reference genome (GENCODE v25), using a workflow previously described in \cite {22951037,25157146}.
+The manual annotation is based on the on sequence homology to protein data from UniProt database \cite {25157146} and the protocol is summarised in Figure S1.

 The number of manually annotated pseudogenes in the mouse lineage is likely an underestimate of the true size of the mouse pseudogene complement given the similarities between the human and mouse genomes.
 Thus, to get a more accurate idea of the number of pseudogenes in the mouse genome, we used a combination of two automatic annotation pipelines: PseudoPipe \cite{16574694} and RetroFinder \cite{18842134}.
 PseudoPipe is a comprehensive annotation pipeline focused on identifying and characterizing pseudogenes based on their biotypes as either processed or duplicated.
 The automatic annotation workflow using PseudoPipe is summarised in Figure 1 and has been previously described in detail in \cite{16574694,22951037,25157146}.
 Pseudopipe identifies 22,811 mouse pseudogenes of which 14,084 are present in autosomal chromosomes (a number comparable with the one observed previously in human (Table S1)).
-RetroFinder is computational annotation annotation and respectively 15,474 processed pseudogenes in mouse and human.
-There is a good overlap between the two identification pipeline with respect to the number of processed pseudogenes present in both organisms (Table S1).
+RetroFinder is computational annotation pipeline focused on identifying retrotransposed genes and pseudogenes.
+Using RetroFinder we were able to annotate 18,467 and respectively 15,474 processed pseudogenes in mouse and human.
+There is a good overlap between the two identification pipelines with respect to the number of processed pseudogenes present in both organisms (Table S1).